 Preclinical and Clinical Trial Requirements in Croatia – an overview.
-Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for USD 99.
+Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

 Clinical trials are not required to be conducted locally as a condition for marketing approval.

 2. How are clinical trials funded?

 Clinical trials are usually funded by a sponsor.
 A sponsor of a clinical/non-interventional clinical trial is a private individual or business entity who takes responsibility for the initiation of a clinical/non-interventional clinical trial, the management of a clinical/non-interventional clinical trial and/or the financing of a clinical/non interventional clinical trial.